Islive/bridge/README.md

 Installation
 ------------
 Simply `git clone` this repository to get started.
-Find out how by reading the `getting-started.md` tutorial in `docs/tutorials`.
+Find out how by reading the `getting-started.md` tutorial in [the docs](http://islive.io/#!tutorial/getting-started.md).

 Getting started
 ---------------